susannagladh/technical_writing_portfolio/digitize-artwork/guide.md

 After completing this guide, you will be able to:

 * Choose an appropriate digitization method for your artwork.
-* Create a sharp, print-ready digital image.
+* Create a sharp, digital image suitable for printing.
 * Crop and straighten the image.
 * Adjust the colors to match the original artwork as closely as possible.
 * Export a file that meets the requirements of your printer or print-on-demand service.